Weakly Private Information Retrieval from Heterogeneously Trusted Servers: WPIR: The Mutual Information Setting

 \subsection{Heterogeneous Trustfulness: Numerical Results}

 The optimal regions $\mathcal{G}_{\text{MI}}$ under different allocation strategies are illustrated in Fig. \ref{fig:MI}.
-In the homogeneous cases, our proposed allocation (referred to as Optimal WPIR$^{\#}$) provides the least MI leakage under the same download cost constraint, which is aligned with the numerical optimum.
-For the heterogeneous case, however, the allocation optimal for the homogeneous is no longer optimal.
-A more detailed comparison between different trustworthy weights $\gamma$ is shown in Fig. \ref{fig:MIgamma}.
-The discrepancy between our proposed W-PIR$^{\#}$ code and numerical solution is mainly affected when the value of $\Delta \gamma \triangleq \gamma_N - \gamma_1$ is large, i.e., there are both extremely trustworthy and extremely untrustworthy servers.
+In homogeneous settings, our proposed allocation (WPIR$^{\#}$ - optimized for homogeneity) in Theorem \ref{theorem-MI-mainresult} provides the least MI privacy leakage under the same download cost constraint, which indeed matches the result numerically solved by convex programming tools.
+However, in the heterogeneous case, the WPIR$^{\#}$ optimized for homogeneity is no longer optimal, and a closed-form solution for heterogeneous settings becomes intractable.
+Therefore, a numerically optimized WPIR$^{\#}$ with convex programming tools is provided to corroborate the theoretical analysis.
+With an increasing number of servers and messages, the WPIR$^{\#}$ achieves better $(\rho, D)$ trade-offs than other PIR schemes.
+Although the analytical allocation in Theorem \ref{theorem-MI-mainresult} may not be optimal in the heterogeneous setting, it appears to be quite close to the numerical solution when $N$ and $K$ are large.

+We compared the W-PIR schemes with different weights on the trustworthiness of the servers in Fig. \ref{fig:MIgamma}.
+The allocation of W-PIR$^{\#}$ in Theorem \ref{theorem-MI-mainresult} approaches the numerical solution as the value of $\Delta \gamma \triangleq \gamma_N - \gamma_1$ becomes smaller, that is, there do not exist extremely trustworthy and extremely untrustworthy servers.
+When $\Delta\gamma \rightarrow 0$, the analytical allocation of W-PIR$^{\#}$ converges to the numerical solution, as shown in homogeneous settings.
+It is also observed that the original TSC code and the optimized reduced WPIR$^\#$ suffer in a heterogeneous setting because they do not take into account the more trustworthy server.

-The structure of the probabilistic sharing mechanism becomes more intricate in the context of MI leakage than Max-L. Notably, it is observed that when the leakage parameter $\rho$ falls below a certain threshold, these new direct download patterns become ineffective, implying that it is not employed in the retrieval process.
-This numerical result also validates the correctness of Proposition \ref{prop:MItimesharing}: the optimal W-PIR$^{\#}$ is time-sharing between the extreme point of direct retrieval pattern and the clean TSC scheme without $\#$ pattern for the homogeneous setting, and appears to even hold for the heterogeneous case, though we are not able to establish this conjecture rigorously.
-We can still apply the optimal homogeneous allocation, which appears to be quite close to the optimal $\mathcal{G}_{\text{MI}}$ numerically computed in this setting, as shown in Fig. \ref{fig:MI}.
+The structure of the probabilistic sharing mechanism becomes more intricate in the context of MI metric than in the Max-L metric.
+In particular, it is observed that when the leakage parameter $\rho$ falls below a certain threshold, these new direct download patterns become ineffective, implying that they are not used in the retrieval process.
+This numerical result also validates the correctness of Proposition \ref{prop:MItimesharing}: the optimal W-PIR$^{\#}$ is time-sharing between the extreme point of direct retrieval pattern and the clean TSC scheme without the $\#$ pattern for the homogeneous setting, and appears to even hold for the heterogeneous case, though we are not able to establish this conjecture rigorously.
+However, we can still apply the allocation in Theorem \ref{theorem-MI-mainresult}, which is optimal for the homogeneous setting, which appears to be quite close to the optimal $\mathcal{G}_{\text{MI}}$ numerically computed in this setting, as shown in Fig. \ref{fig:MI}.